mstyslinger/capstone_two/README.md

 * Water type: "protected spring" and components being past their factory prescribed lifespan.
 Perhaps this water point type should be prioritized for updating.
 * The category of water point types "other" (those that only occur a few times in the dataset) have a strong negative correlated with functioning.
 Could be investigated whether those types should continue to be supported.

-### Pair plot:
+### Pair plots with continuous features and the target:
 <div>
 <P ALIGN=CENTER><img src="images/pop_pairplot.png" alt="drawing" width="350"/><img src="images/age_pairplot.png" alt="drawing" width="350"/> </P>
 </div>
 Plotting the target against the continuous variable "num_families_in_community," there seems to be a higher proportion of functioning water points in communities with higher populations, and a higher proportion of broken water points in lower population communities.
 This, perhaps, could be an issue of prirotiy and funding allocated for maintainance.
-Similarly, older water points
+Similarly, older water points have a higher proportion of functioning water points, which again could point to those water points being more consistently managed.

+On the other hand, this distribution **could just be an effect of the imbalanced class** - "functioning" occurs far more often.

 ## Model fitting:
 MVP: Identify coefficients using logistic regression and feature importances using random forests.
 Tune to optimal hyperparameters.
 Make a recommendation based on the insights and suggestions for future work.